Fandrew44/MealTracker/READMDE.md

 Developed using Spring Boot and React

-Utilizes the MVC Architectural Pattern
+//Utilizes the MVC Architectural Pattern
+- Necessary or too extra????